TurlxTheHuman/TurlxTheHuman/README.md

 ## ⚡️ Experience

 I do most of this for fun, and because I have nothing else better to do.
 I got OK PHP experience from writing login/registration database APIs and did a few others.
-Most of my NodeJS Projects are for discord bots or proxy stuff.
-I DO NOT enjoy doing frontend web development XD.
+Most of my NodeJS Projects are for discord bots.

 ## Languages & Softwares